-With massive innovation in both hardware and operating systems, phones now do a lot more than just let you talk and text, with handsets like the Samsung Galaxy S5, HTC One M8 and iPhone 5S stealing headlines around the world these days.
+With massive innovation in both hardware and operating systems, phones now do a lot more than just let you talk and text, and handsets like the Samsung Galaxy S6, HTC One M9 and iPhone 6 are stealing headlines around the world these days.

 Sadly all this innovation isn't cheap – and most of it is reserved for high-end contract handsets.
 So, is there such a thing as the 'best phone on a budget'?

-Fancy a smartphone which has taken its design cues from one of the hottest handsets of 2014?
-Then look no further than the Sony Xperia M2 which borrows its style from the Xperia Z2.
+Fancy a cheap phone which has taken its design cues from one of the hottest flagship handsets?
+Then look no further than the Sony Xperia M2, which has the same style as the Xperia Z3.

-Add an attractive interface, impressive battery life and a sub-£200 PAYG price tag into the mix and you'll be laughing all the way to the bank with the Xperia M2.
+Add an attractive interface, impressive battery life and a sub-£200 PAYG price tag into the mix and you'll be laughing all the way to the bank with the Xperia M2 Aqua.

-There are a few compromises to be had, as there is with every budget blower, so don't expect the camera to sparkle and the low resolution screen means you'll probably want to avoid watches movies on the M2.
+There are a few compromises to be had, as there is with every budget blower, so don't expect the camera to sparkle and the low resolution screen means you'll probably want to avoid watching movies on the M2 Aqua.

 On the plus side the screen is 4.8 inches in size, giving you a whole lot of real estate for all your apps and games that can take advantage of the quad-core processor and 1GB of RAM.